CarlTBarnes/Wordle/README.md

 ![play 1](images/play1.png)

-My game has a few differences from the online that help develop the tool code:
+My game has a few differences from the online version:

- * You can unhide the Puzzle Secret Word
+ * Unhide the puzzle Secret Word
- * You can override the Secret Word to allow repeating games
+ * Override the Secret Word (unhide first).
+Allows repeating games or testing certain words and letters.
+ * Guess nonsense non-dictionary words by clicking Ignore on warning message e.g. BYANY
+ * No limit of 6 guesses
- * You can undo a guess by selecting it and pressing the Delete key
+ * Undo a guess by selecting it then pressing the Delete key
- * [...] button shows list of suggested starting words like: SOARE AROSE ARISE SLICE
+ * [...] button shows list of suggested first words like: SOARE AROSE ARISE SLICE